Ryzee119/hawk/README.md

 * The volume wheel is replaced with a button.
 Volume is indicated by LED brightness.

 ### Usage
+* When installing Hawk into your controller, it must be installed in the slot closest to you.
 * Press the button to increment the volume.
 Once maximum volume is reached, it will cycle back to zero.
 * Hold the button for 1 second to mute and disable the microphone input (LED will flash at 1Hz).
 * Hold the button 2 seconds to enter microphone gain adjustment mode (LED will flash at 4Hz).